Sung-Huan/ANNOgesic/docs/source/test_case.rst

     $ ls ANNOgesic/output/UTR/3UTR/statistics
     NC_000915.1_all_3utr_length.png

-Now, you have all information for defining the transcript boundary.
+Now, we have all information for defining the transcript boundary.

-Integrating to operon and suboperon
+Detecting operon and suboperon
 -----------------

 We already had TSSs, transcripts, terminators, CDSs, UTRs.
-We can integrate all these information to detect operons and suboperons.
-You can use the subcommand ``operon`` to get it.
+We can integrate all these feature to detect operons and suboperons by executing subcommand ``operon``.

 ::